-Proposal No. 1 is considered a non-routine matter, while Proposal No. 2 to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2019 is considered a "routine" matter.
+Proposal No. 1 is considered a "non-routine" matter, while Proposal No. 2 to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2020 is considered a "routine" matter.
 Therefore, if you are a beneficial owner of shares held in street name and do not provide voting instructions, your shares will not be voted on Proposal No. 1 and a broker non-vote will occur on this matter.
 In tabulating the voting results for Proposal No. 1, shares that constitute broker non-votes are not considered voting power present with respect to that proposal.
-Thus, broker non-votes will not affect the outcome of Proposal No.1, assuming that a quorum is obtained.
+Thus, broker non-votes will not affect the outcome of Proposal No.1.
 Because Proposal No. 2 is a "routine" matter, a broker, bank, trustee or other nominee will be permitted to exercise its discretion on this proposal, which means there will be no broker non-votes on this matter.